Comparison Overview

 FAQ

-ASUS company demonstrates a stronger AI Cybersecurity Score compared to Western Digital company, reflecting its advanced cybersecurity posture governance and monitoring frameworks.
+Western Digital company demonstrates a stronger AI Cybersecurity Score compared to ASUS company, reflecting its advanced cybersecurity posture governance and monitoring frameworks.

 ASUS company has faced a higher number of disclosed cyber incidents historically compared to Western Digital company.

-In the current year, ASUS company has reported more cyber incidents than Western Digital company.
+In the current year, ASUS company and Western Digital company have not reported any cyber incidents.

 Western Digital company has disclosed at least one data breach, while the other ASUS company has not reported such incidents publicly.